 - Beat in the chocolate mixture.

-- Folded in 2oz plain flour.
+- Fold in the flour.

-- Baked at 200C for 15 mins.
+- Bake at 200℃ (400℉, Gas 6) for 15 mins.